 Stable connection

 Apart from the mic and camera, a good internet connection is a must, too.
-Big latency and lags can irritate your viewers so that you can lose them.
-In our blog, you can also find out more about the perfect upload speed for broadcasting.
+Significant latency and lags can irritate your viewers enough that you will lose them.
+Find out more about the perfect upload speed for broadcasting on our blog.

 5. Create a consistent schedule

-Being random with streaming can bring you some audience in the short term, but it is not the best way to retain it and grow a loyal community.
-So if you want to get more followers on Twitch, create a consistent schedule.
-Add your plan on your profile page and share it on your social networks so your viewers know what to expect and adjust their timetable to watch your broadcasts.
-You should consider your live streaming category, the region you want to reach, and your stream goal.
+Going live at random times can bring you some audience in the short term, but it’s not the best way to grow a loyal community.
+So, if you want to get more followers on Twitch, create a consistent schedule.
+Add your schedule to your profile page and share it on your social networks so your viewers know what to expect and can adjust their timetable to watch your broadcasts.
+You should also give some thought to your live streaming category, the region you want to reach, and your stream goal.

 • Category.
 Analyze when your target audience is online.
 For example, if you live stream games, weekends may be a great choice, as most people are at home and can join you.

 • Region.
-Setting time is crucial, and it shapes your audience drastically.
-You can set your regular live streaming time to reach people near you or get more viewers from other time zones (for example, if you live in a big country like the US, you can cover states in different time zones or even neighbor countries).
+Setting the time for your broadcast is crucial, and it shapes your audience drastically.
+You can set your regular live streaming time to reach people near you or get more viewers from other time zones (for example, if you live in a big country like the U.S., you can cover states in different time zones or even neighboring countries).

 To grow a big audience on Twitch, you should make your viewers feel comfortable and involved.

-Keep talking: That's all live streaming is about!
-Your audience is unlikely to enjoy dead silence or just the noise of your breathing (not applicable if you're an ASMR artist).
+• Keep talking: That's all live streaming is about!
+Your audience is unlikely to enjoy dead silence or just the noise of your breathing (unless you're an ASMR artist).
 Prepare a plan of what you want to talk about to avoid awkward pauses.

-You can involve the viewers by conducting contests, mini-games, and quizzes.
-This kind of interaction will boost their interest and engagement level, resulting in more followers.
-Think of diversifying your content.
-Let people get to know you during Q&A sessions, show them your setup, or even do something completely new, like sharing how you cook your favorite dishes.
+• Diversify your content: Let people get to know you during Q&A sessions, show them your setup, or even do something completely new, like sharing how you cook your favorite dishes.

 And remember to communicate with other streamers!
-Finding new friends among live streamers allows you to make your way to success more fun and make it easier.
+Finding new friends among live streamers makes your road to success easier and more fun.
 Co-stream with your friends or raid them and multiply your audience.
-Together you can create a community, and other channels' viewers can get to know you thanks to your colleagues.
+Together, you can create a community, and other channels' viewers can get to know you thanks to your colleagues.

 7. Reuse your stream on other platforms